 Fame came early for Reggaeton star Nicky Jam, and he admits he wasn't ready for it

-Reggaeton has now been around for more than 20 years, and one of its first stars was Nicky Jam.
+It's one of the most popular styles of music in the world right now, but reggaeton has been around for decades.
+And one of its first stars was Nicky Jam.

 (SOUNDBITE OF SONG, "EN LA CAMA")